aws-samples/aws-datasync-deploy-agent-azure/README.md

 Once you have your parameters ready, you can initiate the deployment script using the following command:

-bash
-sudo /datasync.sh -l eastus -r aws-datasync-rg -v datasync-vm
+sudo bash datasync.sh -l eastus -r aws-datasync-rg -v datasync-vm

 ## Deployment Steps